plabayo/rama/docs/book/src/proxies/operate/pac.md

 configuration, fetched over http, read from a file, cached with a TTL, or anything else you can express as a rama service.

-The full set of PAC host functions is available, including the IPv6-aware extensions Microsoft added — which Chromium defines and Firefox does not, so they can be left undefined for a deployment that would rather its scripts stayed within what every browser offers.
+The full set of PAC host functions is available, including Microsoft's six IPv6-aware extensions.
+Chromium defines five of them (not `getClientVersion`), while Firefox defines none, so they can be left undefined for a deployment that wants only the classic surface.
+Rama also follows WinHTTP by preferring `FindProxyForURLEx` when it is available.
 Name resolution goes through rama's own DNS stack rather than a second one.
 Two choices here are worth being aware of because they are about what a script gets to *see*: `https` URLs are stripped down to their origin before the script sees them (a proxy decision needs the origin, not which page someone visited), and `myIpAddress` tells a script something about your network topology.
 Both are configurable, and